 ALL APPLICATIONS MUST BE UPLOADED VIA THE UBC CAREERS WEBSITE.
 APPLICATIONS ON MONSTER WILL NOT BE REVIEWED.

-The Electronics Engineer manages the Electronics Lab (E-Lab), ensures the provision of high quality electronics services within the department and is responsible for the planning and development of highly advanced equipment.
+As part of the Electronics Lab (E-Lab), the Electronics Engineer ensures the provision of high quality electronics services within the department.
 The Electronics Engineer will be working closely with research groups on the latest advances in the various fields of physics, providing support for the success of their experiments.

 The Electronics Engineer must be highly skilled electronics designer, have a wide knowledge of various specialist fields within electronics (details given later) and will be responsible for a variety of assignments within the field of electronics.

 The E-Lab is a crucial internal resource whose main duties consist of electronics design (analogue and digital), system and / or equipment design, assembly and test of small batches of custom solutions, systems integration, troubleshooting / repair of equipment, software (firmware) development and internal consultation services on electronics matters.

 1. Works closely with customers to design and develop systems, methods or equipment to meet objectives and requirements in electronic engineering projects such as low noise analogue circuits, data acquisition (DAQ), optoelectronics, power electronics, digital signal processing (DSP), filtering, electro-magnetic interference (EMI) reduction and suppression, radio frequency circuits, microwave circuitry, etc.